HornedReaper/Tools/lcftrans/README.md

 ========

-LcfTrans is a small tool to extract strings out of RPG Maker 2000 and 2003 database (LSD) and map files (LMU).
+LcfTrans is a small tool to extract strings out of RPG Maker 2000 and 2003 database (LDB) and map files (LMU).
 These strings are written to a po translation file and can be translated using any tool supporting the po format (e.g. Poedit).